wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The Miss Status Handling Register (MSHR) is a critical component of the coherence controller that has serves three distinct roles in request handling.
-First, requests that cause cache misses cannot be handled locally, and the request must be forwarded to a remote cache (e.g., a lower level cache for CPU `GET` requests).
+First, requests that cause cache misses cannot be handled locally, and the request must be forwarded to a remote cache (e.g., a lower level cache for CPU data requests).
 During this period, the original request will be inserted into the MSHR, which blocks all future requests on the same address, i.e., requests on the same address are serialized by the MSHR.
 The request in the MSHR will be removed when the response is received, and later requests on the same address can